 For decades, the United States has experienced an epidemic in prescription drug abuse.
 While opioid medication has been used to treat moderate to severe pain, they have nearly the same chemical makeup as heroin, causing patients to become addicted and eventually overdose.

 Florida is not immune to this national crisis.
 In fact, the state has experienced a drastic increase in the number of opioid-related deaths.
 According to the NIDA (National Institute on Drug Abuse), there were 2,798 fatalities due to overdose in 2016, which is a rate of 14.4 deaths per 100,000 persons.

-Since prescription drug and heroin abuse is a serious issue, Florida lawmakers have created laws which carry severe penalties upon conviction.
+Since prescription drug and heroin abuse is a serious issue, Florida lawmakers have created laws that carry severe penalties upon conviction.

 Both the federal Controlled Substance Act and the Florida Comprehensive Drug Abuse Prevention and Control Act separate narcotics into five “schedules.”
 Schedule I controlled substances have the highest potential for abuse and doesn’t have any current and accepted medical use, while Schedule V drugs have a currently accepted medical use and a low potential for abuse.

 Most prescription drugs are Schedule II controlled substances.
 Common examples include oxycodone, hydrocodone, codeine, fentanyl, methadone, and morphine.